 The shares declined (YUM:US) 9.9 percent to $67.08 at the close in New York, for the biggest drop since Oct.
 10, 2002.
 Louisville, Kentucky-based Yum has advanced 14 percent this year.

 Chief Executive Officer David Novak said same-store sales in China will decline 4 percent in the fourth quarter compared with a gain of 21 percent a year earlier.
-China, which accounted for 44 percent of Yum’s total revenue (YUM) last year, is grappling with an economy where growth has slowed for seven quarters.
+China, which accounted for 44 percent of Yum’s total revenue (YUM:US) last year, is grappling with an economy where growth has slowed for seven quarters.
 Earlier this month, McDonald’s Corp.
-(MCD) said same-store sales fell in China in October.
+(MCD:US) said same-store sales fell in China in October.

 “China softness may reflect choppy macroeconomic conditions, cautious consumer sentiment surrounding the recent government transition” and the company is going up against “tough” comparable-store sales from last year, David Tarantino, a Milwaukee-based analyst at Robert W. Baird & Co., said in a note today.
 He rates the company outperform, the equivalent of a buy rating.